Please CLICK on IMAGES for larger view.

 SS NIPISSING II 18" x 36"

 SS Nipissing II sails past Dennison Island in the 1890's which is today called Lighthouse Island on Lake Muskoka.
-Seen in the background is the precursor to a lighthouse that was built in 1905 and can still be seen at this location.
+Seen in the background is the precursor to a lighthouse that was built in 1905 which can be seen today at this location.
 SS Nipissing II is now called RMS Segwun and continues to sail today carrying thousands of passengers each summer.

 SS KEEWATIN 24" x 48"